exyi/diplomka/diplomka/text/2-oview-3-terminology.md

 Generally, **cis** pairs have the glycosidic bonds pointing in a similar direction, while **trans** pairs orient these bonds in opposite directions.
 However, there is not a strict 90° limit on the angle between two glycosidic bonds;
 instead, we label a conformation as **cis** if it has a more acute angle than the corresponding **trans** conformation (see example of **cHH A-G** / **tHH A-G**, or the **cWS C-A** / **tWS C-A** pairs in @fig:LW-cis-trans-examples).
-The L-W system leads to 12 basepair families in total; all are shown in figure [-@fig:LWS-all-families-G-G].
+The L-W system leads to 12 basepair families in total; all are shown [in figure @fig:LWS-all-families-G-G].
 The order in which the basepairs are listed is determined by a historically based priority rule: Watson–Crick edge > Hoogsteen edge > Sugar edge <https://doi.org/10.1017/s1355838201002515>.
 Each family has up to 10 or 16 individual basepairing classes.